-Assume $R$ is a fixed ring and $M$ is a module over $R$.
+We now turn our attention to gradations of modules.
+Assume that~$R$ is a fixed ring and $M$ is a module over $R$.
 Let~$K$ be an arbitrary set.
 Then a {\em $K$-gradation} of~$M$ is a collection of submodules $\{M_k\}_{k\in K}$ of~$M$ indexed by~$K$, and such that $M=\bigoplus_{k\in K}M_k$ is the direct sum of the submodules~$M_k$.
 This definition requires that $K\neq\emptyset$, but it is convenient to assume that the direct sum over the empty set is always the zero module.
 Thus, the only module admitting the $\emptyset$-gradation is the zero module.
 By a {\em $K$-graded module} over~$R$ we mean a module~$M$ over~$R$ together with a fixed, implicitly given, $K$-gradation.
 Note that the zero module admits not only the $\emptyset$-gradation, but also a unique $K$-gradation for each non-empty set $K$.
 Thus, for each set $K$ the zero module is a $K$-graded module.
 We denote it by $0_K$.

 If $B$ is a basis of a free module $M$ and $\cA$ is a partition of $B$, then $M$ is $\cA$-graded with the gradation

 where the expression on the right-hand side is defined as

 Note that in the case that~$A$ is finite, one can identify~$R \cdot A$ with~$R\spn{A}$.
 As a special case, consider the situation when the partition of~$B$ consists only of singletons.
 Then the gradation becomes